functionguyy/technical_art/C_tutorials/c_variables.md

 ```
 [image of output]

-For both `signed` and `unsigned` integer types, C provides 3 subtype
-flavors to allow us construct an integer type variable that meets our needs.
-The reserved keyword to specify each subtype flavors are:

-- `unsigned short int`
-- `unsigned int`
-- `unsigned long int`
-- `signed short int`
-- `signed int`
-- `signed long int`

- C allows us to abbreviate the subtype keywords in our codes by dropping the word
- `int` and `signed`.
-For example, `unsigned short int` can be abbreviated to `unsigned
- short` and `signed long int` can be abbreviated to just `long`.
-Omitting `int` and
- `signed` this way is a widespread practice among C programmers.

 `%lu` is the format specifier used to print the values of `unsigned long int`
 variables while `%ld` is used to print the values of `signed long int`